rollerworks/search/UPGRADE.md

    `Rollerworks\Component\Search\Value\InvalidValue`.

    The `Rollerworks\Component\Search\ValuesError` class will be removed in version 2.0.
-   You must use the new `InvalidValue` instead.
+   You must use the new `InvalidValue` class instead.

 ## Upgrade FROM 1.0.0 to 1.1.0